Skip to main content

 When is the next NASCAR race?

-The next race in the NASCAR Cup Series is the AdventHealth 400, which is scheduled for Sunday at 3 p.m.
-ET (FS1) at Kansas Speedway in Kansas City, Kan.
+The next race in the NASCAR Cup Series is the All-Star Race, which will be televised on FS1 beginning at 8 p.m.
+ET from North Wilkesboro Speedway in North Carolina.

 Motorsports betting odds pages